-NOTE: This years Race for Life Event will be held at Waterford Oaks BMX Track on Friday Night July 15, 2017.
+NOTE: This years Race for Life Event will be held at Waterford Oaks BMX Track on Saturday August 4, 2018.
 Please come out and support a good cause.

 THE LEGEND OF WATERFORD OAKS BMX